ksangeeta2429/edgel3/docs/source/installation.rst

 -----------------------
 Tensorflow
 __________
-Install Tensorflow (CPU-only/GPU) variant that best fits your usecase.
+Install Tensorflow (CPU-only/GPU) variant that best fits your use case.

 On most platforms, either of the following commands should properly install Tensorflow: